smart-on-fhir/fhir-bulk-data-docs/authorization.md

 ## Obtaining an Access Token

-By the time a backend service has been registered with the EHR, the key elements of organizational trust will have been established.
-That is, the backend service will be considered "pre-authorized" to access clinical data.
+By the time a client has been registered with the FHIR server, the key elements of organizational trust will have been established.
+That is, the client will be considered "pre-authorized" to access FHIR resources.
-Then, at runtime, the backend service will need to obtain an access token in order to retrieve clinical data as pre-authorized.
-Such access tokens are issued by the EHR's authorization server, in accordance with the [OAuth 2.0 Authorization Framework, RFC6749](https://tools.ietf.org/html/rfc6749).
+Then, at runtime, the client will need to obtain an access token in order to retrieve FHIR resources as pre-authorized.
+Such access tokens are issued by the FHIR authorization server, in accordance with the [OAuth 2.0 Authorization Framework, RFC6749](https://tools.ietf.org/html/rfc6749).

-Because the authorization scope is limited to protected resources previously arranged with the authorization server, the client credentials grant flow, as defined in [Section 4.4 of RFC6749](https://tools.ietf.org/html/rfc6749#page-40), is used to request authorization.
+Because the authorization scope is limited to protected resources previously arranged with the authorization server, the client credentials grant flow, as defined in [Section 4.4 of RFC6749](https://tools.ietf.org/html/rfc6749#page-40), may be used to request authorization.
 Use of the client credentials grant type requires that the client SHALL be a "confidential" client capable of protecting its authentication credential.